KaneoHunter/Bulwark-Staking-Install/README.md

 ## Generating an SSH key

-You will need an SSH key to log in to your staking host.
-If you do not have one, you need to generate one.
-Make sure you pick a safe password, and keep your keys safe.
-Here are instructions on how to generate such a key pair:
+We strongly recommend you use an SSH key to secure your server.
+Use a strong password for your key, then add the public key to `/home/bulwark/.ssh/authorized_keys`.
+After you've confirmed the key words, you will also want to set `PasswordAuthentication` and `UsePAM` to `no` in `etc/ssh/sshd_config`.

 - Windows: Follow [this guide](https://www.ssh.com/ssh/putty/windows/puttygen).
 Make sure you save your private key locally.
-Also note that you need to paste the key in an OpenSSH format, not in the format Putty uses.
-When your key is generated, you will see a window labelled "Public key for pasting into OpenSSH authorized_keys file" - that's the key you want to paste into the script.
+Also note that you need to need the public key in an OpenSSH format, not in the format Putty uses.
+When your key is generated, you will see a window labelled "Public key for pasting into OpenSSH authorized_keys file" - that's the key you want to add to the server.

 - Linux & macOS: Run the following command in a shell (Terminal.app for macOS, any shell for Linux): `ssh-keygen` Pick a good password and save the key in the default location.
 To show your public key, run `cat ~/.ssh/id_rsa.pub`